 Dr. Lynne was born in Philadelphia, Pennsylvania and grew up in a quiet suburb with her parents and brothers.
 She grew up with family always close by, aunts, uncles, cousins and grandparents.
 After attending Rider University in New Jersey and studying pre-med, she graduated with a Bachelor’s of Science degree in Biology.
 All set for medical school, she had a change of heart when she came to the realization that medicine would not help her to keep people healthy.

 While she had no education about chiropractic, she knew that there had to be a better way.
 She took some time off and moved to South Florida, a year after graduation.
 As time passed, she learned more and more about chiropractic.
 She also met her future husband, Jim.
 Jim came into the relationship with his two children, James then 7 and Ty then 3.
-Time passed and the kids grew older and we decided to move to Georgia for chiropractic school.
+Time passed and the kids grew older and they decided to move to Georgia for chiropractic school.

 John Bruinsma, LMT